CCBDA-UPC/Assignments-2025/Lab05.md

 SNS), a message pushing service that can deliver notifications over various protocols.
 For our web app, we are going to push notifications to an email address.

-## Deploying an example Web App

-We are going to assume that you are working on a new subject on Cloud Computing that isn't ready for students to enroll yet, but in the meantime, you plan to deploy a small placeholder app that collects contact information from the website visitors who sign up to hear more.
-The signup app will help you reach potential students who might take part in a private beta test of the laboratory sessions.

-### The Signup App

-The app will allow your future students to submit contact information and express interest in a preview of the new subject on Cloud Computing that you're developing.

-To make the app look good, we use [Bootstrap](https://getbootstrap.com/), a mobile-first front-end framework that started as a Twitter project.

 ## Prerequisites